Hans Schuberth: Political career

 In 1947 he was appointed Secretary of State for Posts and Telecommunications in the Bavarian State Ministry of Transport.
 From 1947 to 1949 he was then elected Director of the Department of Posts and Telecommunications in the administration of the United Economic Area in Frankfurt am Main.
-After the general election in 1949 he was appointed on 20 September 1949 as the Federal Minister for Post and Telecommunications in the first cabinet of Konrad Adenauer.
+After the general election in 1949 he was appointed on 20 September 1949 as the Federal Minister of Post and Telecommunications in the first cabinet of Konrad Adenauer.
+While in this position he proposed putting the image of president Theodor Heuss on a stamp, which the latter objected against for fear of being likened with Adolf Hitler who also had stamps with his image.
 After the parliamentary elections of 1953, he retired under the pretext of sectarian proportional representation in the Cabinet at the request of Adenauer, who wanted above all to weaken the CSU, before the appointment of his successor in office the Protestant Siegfried Balke on 9 December 1953 to the Federal Government.
 Schuberth was then briefly at 1953/54, special ambassador to the Vatican.

 Schuberth was a deputy of the German Bundestag from 1953 to 1957 as representative of the constituency of Landshut.
 In 1957 he brought together with other members of parliament from CSU and DP a bill to repeal Article 102 of the Basic Law, to reintroduce the death penalty with the objective of which, however, never came to a vote.